skylarryan212-maker/decision-judgment-benchmark/docs/benchmark_structure.md

 2. `data/benchmarks/<benchmark>/questions.jsonl` now stores only the question text plus metadata such as the linked `system_prompt_id` and a `references` object listing the `examples.jsonl` IDs that inspired the scenario.
 3. `data/benchmarks/<benchmark>/rubric.md` summarizes how this benchmark is scored (purpose, focus, and percent-weighted categories) so the judge stage knows what to evaluate.
 4. `data/benchmarks/<benchmark>/system_prompt.jsonl` stores the system prompt that the model under test should see for that benchmark.
-5. `data/benchmarks/<benchmark>/judge_system_prompt.jsonl` holds the per-benchmark judge system prompt (for GPT 5.2, Gemini 3 Pro, Claude 4.5 Opus) so each benchmark can explain its rubric once we wire the judge layer.
+5. `data/benchmarks/<benchmark>/judge_system_prompt.jsonl` holds the per-benchmark judge system prompt (the default judge models are GPT 5.2, Gemini 3 Pro, and Claude Sonnet 4.5, each running on high reasoning effort) so each benchmark can explain its rubric once we wire the judge layer.
 6. `data/benchmarks/<benchmark>/responses.jsonl` tracks every model-under-test response for that benchmark.
-7. `data/benchmarks/<benchmark>/judgments.jsonl` will hold the judge-LM scores per response when that layer is wired up.
+7. `data/benchmarks/<benchmark>/judgments.jsonl` will hold the judge-LM scores per response when that layer is wired up (each record now includes `judge_reasoning_effort` alongside `judge_model`).
 8. `data/system_prompts/judges.jsonl` currently defines a shared system prompt used by all judge LLMs; later we can migrate to per-benchmark files or remove once judges read the benchmark-specific ones.
 9. Later steps will compute averages, produce calibration curves, and surface governance indicators.